 Note: For clarification, these applications are not listed in any specific order, and the features mentioned here are not all-inclusive.
 The features mentioned are compiled either from their respective official websites or my personal experience using them.

-LyX is a document processor that combines the power and flexibility of TeX/LaTeX with the ease of use of a graphical interface.
+LyX is a document processor that combines the power and flexibility of TeX/LaTeX with the ease of using a graphical interface.
 It’s an open-source LaTeX editor that’s available for Windows, Mac, and Linux.
 It’s quite intuitive and user-friendly.
 LyX offers import from and export to LaTeX.
 Unlike other LaTeX editors, it has all the significant features that make the editing comfortable and hassle-free.

-MikTeX is another great TeX/LaTeX editor for Windows, MacOS, and Linux.
+MikTeX is another great TeX/LaTeX editor for Windows, macOS, and Linux.
 If you are really into the task of LaTeX document editing, use this finely crafted software and forget everything.